 17. May I take University Core courses pass/fail?
+Courses taken on a pass/fail basis may not be used to fulfill

 Courses taken on a pass/fail basis may not be used to fulfill University Core Curriculum requirements unless the course is offered ONLY on a pass/fail basis.